We decided to flip the switch on Delight at the end of this month and it officially marks the end of my first startup. Bittersweet moment.

 - Content marketing works well.

-Most of our traffic was from the mentions in other reputable blogs.
+Most of our traffic was from reputable blogs.
 These blogs have a long lasting effect.
 We continue to have new users from a blog post written well over a year.

 - We didn’t pivot hard enough.